 Even so, if a court determines that the municipality is liable for injuries, there is a limit on the compensation recoverable.
 Specifically, an injured individual may only claim a total of $100,000, and awards cannot exceed $300,000 for a single incident.

 Should I Hire a Personal Injury Attorney?

-The benefits of hiring a personal injury lawyer extend beyond the paperwork.
-An experienced attorney will understand how to gather evidence, structure a claim and negotiate for the highest payout.
-If your case goes to trial, a lawyer with litigation experience can aggressively fight for a positive judgment.
+The benefits of hiring a personal injury lawyer extend beyond having someone to handle all the legal paperwork.
+For example, a personal injury attorney will understand how to gather evidence, structure a case, and negotiate for the highest payout.
+If your case goes to trial, a lawyer with litigation experience can aggressively fight for a favorable judgment.